NEA Representative Assembly

 Who goes to NEA’s Annual Meeting and Representative Assembly?

-The Representative Assembly (RA) consists of roughly 8,000 delegates representing state and local affiliates.
+The Representative Assembly (RA) comprises roughly 8,000 delegates representing state and local affiliates.
 These delegates are elected by their local and state Associations and represent preK-16 educators, including education support professionals, student members, retired members, and other segments of the united education profession.

 What is the RA?